dymmond/sayer/docs/features/commands.md

 # Commands

-This document provides an extensive, Django-style guide to Sayer’s command system.
-It offers detailed explanations, numerous examples, and actionable how-tos to help you fully leverage Sayer’s capabilities.
+This document provides an extensive, Django-style guide to Sayer's command system.
+It offers detailed explanations, numerous examples, and actionable how-tos to help you fully leverage Sayer's capabilities.

 ## What is a Command?